Server Setup Guide

 This guide is aimed at people not familiar with Linux servers or hosting services.

 Generally speaking, running a delegate node requires knowledge and experience in information and network technologies.
 However, we believe that it should be accessible to everyone who is willing to learn.
 This guide will help you get introduced to servers and Linux system, and getting started securely to start your own delegate node.
-If you find yourself stranded, our helpful community will be happy to help you 🙂
+If you find yourself stranded, will be happy to help you 🙂

 We recommend using public-key authentication to access your server.
 Using a strong password to connect remotely in SSH is already secured, but using your own key pair for SSH connexion is always recommended.